Enquiries about Q methodology?

 - I’m available for consultancy and collaboration about Q methodology, and to deliver courses and workshops (also online, also in Spanish).
 You can see sample teaching material here.
 If you wish to discuss any of these and the fees, please send me an enquiry.

-- For other (free) enquiries, please note that, given the large volume of generic enquiries I receive, regrettably I can only attend those about the following two themes:
+- For other (free) advice, please note that, given the large volume of generic enquiries I receive, regrettably I can only attend enquiries about the following two themes: